 The Hop On/Hop Off tour is a great way to get around San Francisco.
 This tour is specifically designed for those wanting to easily get from one attraction to the next without having to drive or take public transportation.

 The San Francisco Hop On/Hop Off tour includes 19 stops throughout the city.
 You can hop on and off at any stop to visit some of these San Francisco art museums or other attractions.

 You can buy either a one-day or two-day pass.
 This is a great way of getting to some of the museums that are a little further out such as the California Academy of Sciences or de Young Museum.

 Add this with your purchase of the Go San Francisco card and you will be ready for your adventure in the city by the bay.
 Learn more about the Hop On/Hop Off Tour and reserve your ticket today!

-History Museums: In addition to the number of great San Francisco art museums, the city also has some great history museums.
+History Museums: In addition to its great San Francisco art museums, the city also has a number of history museums.
 The most popular is the California Academy of Sciences in Golden Gate Park.
-Another favorite is the Cable Car Museum, where you can learn about the history of the cable cars in San Francisco and watch the current wheels pull the cars up the steep hills in the city.
+Another favorite is the Cable Car Museum, where you can learn about the history of the cable cars in San Francisco and watch the live wheels pull the cars up the steep hills in the city.
 Learn more about these and other history museums in San Francisco.

-Museum Exhibits: San Francisco museums offer a number of amazing exhibits.
+Museum Exhibits: San Francisco museums offer a variety of amazing exhibits.
 On this page, you will find a list of the current museum exhibits by month.

-Bay Aquarium: Also known as the Aquarium by the Bay, this popular stop features the plants and animals of the San Francisco bay.
-This is a great tour for both kids and adults -- anyone that is interested in learning more about the plants and animals that live under the water in the area.
+Bay Aquarium: Also known as the Aquarium by the Bay, this popular stop features the plants and animals of the San Francisco Bay.
+This is a great tour for both kids and adults—anyone that is interested in learning more about what lives under the water in the area.
 Read on to learn more about what it is like to visit this aquarium.